Outlook Email Report Template 7

 button next to Window ...).

-7. Repeat step 2 and then replace changed by Clarion window definitions
+7. Repeat step 2 and then replace those definitions changed by the Clarion window

 with those just saved in Notepad